ozancinar/poolr/quick_start.md

     0.01137     0.50636     0.12303     0.09992     0.00169
 ```

-shows the first 5 p-values from (two-sided) tests of the association between 23 [single-nucleotide polymorphism](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) (SNP) in the *GRID2IP* gene and depressive symptoms.
-Due to [linkage disequilibrium](https://en.wikipedia.org/wiki/Linkage_disequilibrium) (LD), the SNPs are not independent and hence neither will the p-values.
+shows the first 5 p-values from (two-sided) tests of the association between 23 [single-nucleotide polymorphisms](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) (SNPs) in the *GRID2IP* gene and depressive symptoms.
+Due to [linkage disequilibrium](https://en.wikipedia.org/wiki/Linkage_disequilibrium) (LD), the SNPs are not independent and hence neither are the p-values.
 The following shows the first 5 rows and columns of the LD correlation matrix:

 ```r
 round(grid2ip.ld[1:5,1:5], digits = 3)